zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

       ```
 ## **Task 1:** Create an Object Storage Bucket

-1. From the OCI services menu, click 'Buckets' under 'Object Storage & Archive Storage'
+1. From the OCI services menu, click 'Buckets' under 'Object Storage & Archive Storage.'
   ![](./images/obj-storage-bucket.png)

-2. Set your Compartment to the desired Compartment using the drop down under List Scope
+2. Set your Compartment to the desired Compartment using the drop down under List Scope.
   ![](./images/select-compartment.png)

 3. Click 'Create Bucket' and enter details for your Bucket: